 Top 6 Methods to Keep Your Shed Secure

 There are many different ways you can increase your shed security.
-However, none are as effective as the following five methods.
+However, none are as effective as the following six methods.

 A security camera is another great way to keep your shed secure with the added benefit of gathering evidence.